 U.S. Attorney General Eric Holder was one of the people to visit Newtown on Thursday, stopping by a firehouse.

 Biden, who is overseeing the administration's response to last week's shooting, said he and Obama are "absolutely committed" to curbing gun violence in the United States.

-can only save one life, we have to take action," he said.
+"Even if we can only save one life, we have to take action," he said.

 Gun-control measures have faced fierce resistance in Congress for years, but that may be changing because of the events in Connecticut, which shocked the nation.

 After the shooting, Obama signaled for the first time that he's willing to spend significant political capital on the issue.
 Some prominent gun-rights advocates on Capitol Hill — Democrats and Republicans alike — have expressed willingness to consider new measures.

 Investigators have said that Nancy Lanza, a gun enthusiast, visited shooting ranges several times and that her son also visited an area range.

 Authorities say Adam Lanza shot his mother at their home and then took her car and some of her guns to the school, where he broke in and opened fire.
 A Connecticut official said Nancy Lanza was shot four times in the head with a .22-caliber rifle.